freedomofpress/securedrop-workstation-docs/docs/admin/install/install.rst

   |Unlock TailsData|

-- Open a ``dom0`` terminal by opening the **Q Menu**, selecting the gear icon on the left-hands ide, then selecting **Other > Xfce Terminal**.
+- Open a ``dom0`` terminal by opening the **Q Menu**, selecting the gear icon on the left-hand side, then selecting **Other > Xfce Terminal**.
 Once the Terminal window opens, run the following command to import the submission key.

   .. code-block:: sh